0xB1a60/rpr/README.md

 - Syncing can be disconnected at any time from both Server and Client, and the Client is expected to handle this gracefully.
 For instance, if the Server sends two _partial_sync_ followed by a _full_sync_, and the connection is lost after receiving the two _partial_sync_ messages, the Server will resend the items from those two _partial_sync_ messages upon reconnection
 - The Server may send the same items that the Client already has.
 The Client should handle this gracefully.
 For instance, if a Client successfully syncs and a few _change_ events arrive, the same changes will be sent again as _values_ and/or _removed_ids_ in the next sync request
 - _full_sync_ is always sent, even when both _values_ and _removed_ids_ are null.
 This allows the Client to track the _version_
-- Property names from RPRv2 follow snake_case
+- Property names from RPR follow snake_case
 - Communication between Client and Server is in JSON
-- RPRv2 is language-agnostic, not tied to any specific database or programming language
+- RPR is language-agnostic, not tied to any specific database or programming language

 ### Keeping track of data access
 The logic for _removed_ids_ depends on a static record that tracks whether the Client currently has access or has lost access and when such changes occurred,